Ayu-0/sddm-hyprenv-theme/README.md

 ## Selecting a theme

-* By default `purple-heart` theme is active, there is conf file named `theme.conf` in sddm-hyprenv-theme folder.
+* By default `purple-heart` theme is active, active theme is managed by conf file `theme.conf` in sddm-hyprenv-theme folder.
-* So, If you want to change the theme, you have to select your theme from `Themes` folder & rename it theme.conf and paste it into `sddm-hyprenv-theme folder`.
+* So, If you want to change the theme, all you have to do is select your theme from `Themes` dir in `sddm-hyprenv-theme`dir & rename it `theme.conf` and paste it into `sddm-hyprenv-theme folder`. or you can directly copy theme contents to `theme.conf` file.
-* Ok there is cmd line that will do this, just change the theme name, ok
+* Don't worry you don't have to do all this, there is cmd line that will do this, just change `theme name`.
+Like if you wanna use leaves theme, just run this cmd
 ```
 sudo cp /usr/share/sddm/themes/sddm-hyprenv-theme/Themes/leaves.conf /usr/share/sddm/themes/sddm-hyprenv-theme/theme.conf
 ```